lambrugeorge/robofriends/README.md

 The application should now be running at http://localhost:3000.

 ✨ Features
-Shows a list of bot friends.
+Bot Companions: Explore a vibrant list of friendly robots.
-Search for bots by their name.
+Smart Search: Easily find your robotic pals by searching for their names.
-Responsive design.
+Responsive Design: Whether you're on a desktop or a mobile device, RoboFriends adapts seamlessly.
-Load indicator during data retrieval.
+Loading Indicator: Witness the excitement with a dynamic loading indicator during data retrieval.

-🛠 Technologies used
+🛠 Technologies Used
-reaction
+React
 React DOM
 React Scripts
 Tachyons